ElisaMin/apk-parser/README.md

 - The sample app shows that in some rare cases it fails to parse the label/icon of the app, and even completely (incredibly rare).
 For most of the cases, it happens for fetching the app icons, perhaps because they are the most complex (Adaptive icons, VectorDrawable,...).
 I hope that some day it could be fixed.
 Reported here: https://github.com/AndroidDeveloperLB/apk-parser/issues/3 https://github.com/AndroidDeveloperLB/apk-parser/issues/4 https://github.com/AndroidDeveloperLB/apk-parser/issues/1
 - The sample shows how to parse a VectorDrawable, but of course it will work only when it's simple enough.
 If there are references within (to colors etc...), sadly it won't work.
 I hope it will be possible one day to parse it properly.
 Same goes for AdaptiveIcon and what it can have.
-- Orinally the code was in Java.
-I personally prefer Kotlin.
-I hope one day the whole library would be in Kotlin.
-At the very least, we should have a clear understanding for what is nullable and what is not.
-This needs to be carefully done and without ruining the performance and memory usage of the library, and of course without causing crashes.
 - Could be nice to have better optimization in memory usage and speed, because somehow the framework seems to be more efficient on both.
 I think a better optimization is needed.
 Maybe some sort of way to tell exactly what we want to get out of it, it would minimize such memory usage.